sxie22/GASP-python/docs/usage.md

   * **max_interface_atoms**

-Specifies the maximum number of atoms for an interface geometry organism.
-Although an organism is with less number of atoms, lattice matching with substrate often makes supercells and thus number of atoms in the resulting interface cell would be greater.
+Specifies the maximum number of atoms for an [interface geometry](#iface_geometry) organism.
+Matching an organism's lattice with that of a substrate often requires taking supercells of the organism, increasing the number of atoms.
 This is a limit on those interface structures after lattice matching.
 Optional, defaults to 50.

   * **min_lattice_length**